ManicodeSecurity/Defending-DevOps/003-K8S-Cluster-Setup/lab.md

 8. If you `ls` in the shell you will see the golang app source code

-9. We can use `curl` to hit our API locally once we have a shell:
+9. We can use `curl` to hit our API from localhost once we have a shell:
 ```
 curl localhost:8080/api/check?url=bit.ly/test
 ```